proknow/proknow-python/README.md

 The ProKnow DS - Python SDK library provides convenient access to the ProKnow API from applications written in the Python language.
 It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses.

+## Documentation

+Complete documentation is available on [Read the Docs](https://proknow-python.readthedocs.io/en/latest/).

 ## Development

 ### Mac OSX